 Africa EENI Global Business School

-Foreign Trade in the Gambia, Banjul
+Foreign Trade and Transport in the Gambia, Banjul

 Business in Banjul (Gambia) Serrekunda, Brikama, Kerewan, Kanifing